Lun4m/python2jupyter/README.md

 ## Code format

-You need to provide *cell separators* in order to tell the parser how to convert your code.
+You need to provide *cell delimiters* in order to tell the parser how to convert your code.
-A *separator* is a line that starts with "##c" or "## c" for code cells, and "##m" or "## m" for markdown cells.
+A *delimiter* is a line that starts with "##c" or "## c" for code cells, and "##m" or "## m" for markdown cells.
 You can be creative but I suggest to use '## code' or '## markdown'.

-The parser can convert docstring or multiline comments (starting and ending with triple quotes) to markdown cells provided they are preceded by the
+The parser can convert docstrings or multiline comments (starting and ending with triple quotes) to markdown cells provided they are preceded by the
-'## markdown' separator.
+'## markdown' delimiter.

 ## How it works